 As a background to set this lens in your mind, the brand ‘Voigtländer’ is an iconic name in photography, first beginning production in Vienna in 1756, thereby making it in the oldest name in photographic history … and its SL 125mm f/2.5 Apo-Lanthar Macro is arguably the brand’s most famous lens, ever.
 Unfortunately, despite its revered quality, the Voigtländer SL 125mm f/2.5 Apo-Lanthar Macro hasn’t been in production for nearly 20 years.

-In fact, legend has it the true reason that Cosina (operating as Voigtländer) ceased making the 125mm f/2.5 Apo-Lanthar macro lenses was because Cosina was simultaneously producing the the similar Zeiss 100 mm Makro Planar lens—and the Zeiss 1 macro specifics fell short in every category of what Cosina’s Voigtländer 125mm Apo macro was able to do.
-The two lenses shared a similar (all metal) construction, shape and feel, yet, while the Zeiss is known for exceptional resolution and bokeh, its Makro-Planar T* 100mm lens (now, Milvus) only produce a 1:2 reproduction ratio, and its chromatic aberration/color-correction were substandard.
-By comparison, the Voigtländer SL 125mm f/2.5 Apo-Lanthar Macro lens produces a true 1:1 magnification, comparable resolution, even creamier bokeh than the Zeiss, with the added bonus of superior chromatic aberration suppression, producing an almost 3D-effect to its images.
+In fact, legend has it the true reason that Cosina (operating as Voigtländer) ceased making the 125mm f/2.5 Apo-Lanthar macro lenses was because Cosina was simultaneously producing the similar Zeiss 100 mm Makro Planar lens—and the Zeiss macro lens fell short in every category of what Cosina’s Voigtländer 125mm Apo macro was able to do.
+The two lenses shared a similar (all metal) construction, shape and feel.
+Yet, while the Zeiss is known for exceptional resolution and bokeh, its Makro-Planar T* 100mm lens (now, Milvus) only produce a 1:2 reproduction ratio, and its chromatic aberration/color-correction were substandard.
+By comparison, the Voigtländer SL 125mm f/2.5 Apo-Lanthar Macro lens produced a true 1:1 magnification, comparable resolution, with even creamier bokeh than the Zeiss, with the added bonus of superior chromatic aberration suppression, producing an almost 3D-effect to its images.

 Because of the conflict of interest, and because the “legendary” Zeiss Makro-Planar lens fell short of the Voigtländer SL 125mm f/2.5 Apo-Lanthar, legend has it that industry giant Zeiss insisted that Cosina stop producing a lens that was better than what Zeiss was producing under their brand labeling.
-Consequently, despite being a superior lens to the Zeiss in its own right, the Voigtländer SL 125mm f/2.5 APO-Lanthar Macro lens was discontinued after only 2 years of production 🙁
+Consequently, despite being a superior lens to the Zeiss macro, the Voigtländer SL 125mm f/2.5 APO-Lanthar Macro lens was discontinued after only 2 years of production 🙁